nicocardiel/filabres/doc/installation.rst

 `scamp <https://www.astromatic.net/software/scamp>`_.

-If either of these two programs (``sextractor`` or ``scamp``) is not installed, the refinement process is skipped during the reduction procedure.
+If either of these two programs (``sextractor`` or ``scamp``) is not installed, the refinement process is skipped during the astrometric calibration.